-Sr. No Contents Contact Hours UNIT-I Income Tax Act, 1961 14 Definitions - Income, Total income, Assessee, Person, Assessment year, Previous year, Agricultural Income, Capital Asset, Short Term Capital Asset, Long Term Capital Asset.
-Charge of Income Tax (Section 4) Incidence of Tax (Section 5), Residential Status of an Assessee (Section 6)Incomes received or deemed to be received in India (Section 7) Income deemed to accrue or arise in India Agricultural income and its tax treatment UNIT-II Heads of Income (Section 14) Income under the Head "Salaries" (Section 15-17) 14 Income under the Head "Income from House Property" (Section 22-

-27) Income under the Head "Capital Gains" (Sections 45-55) Income under the Head "Income from other sources" (Section 56-59) UNIT-III Clubbing of Income (S.60-65) 14 Set Off Carry Forward of Losses (S.66-80) Deductions to be made in computing total income (Section 80A- 80GGC)Rebates and Reliefs of Income Tax (Section 87-89) Income Tax Authorities and their powers (Sections 116-138) UNIT-IV Assessments (Ss.139-158) 14 Deduction of Tax at Source (Ss.192-206 A) Advance Payment of Tax (Section 207-11, 217 & 219) Refunds (Section 237-241) Penalties and Prosecutions (Section 270-280)
+Sr. No Contents Contact Hours UNIT-I Income Tax Act, 1961 Definitions - Income, Total income, Assessee, Person, Assessment year, Previous year, Agricultural Income, Capital Asset, Short Term Capital Asset, Long Term Capital Asset.
+Charge of Income Tax (Section 4) Incidence of Tax (Section 5), Residential Status of an Assessee (Section 6) Incomes received or deemed to be received in India (Section 7) Income deemed to accrue or arise in India 14 UNIT-II Heads of Income (Section 14) Income under the Head "Salaries" (Section 15-17) Income under the Head "Income from House Property" (Section 22-27) Income under the Head "Capital Gains" (Sections 45-55) Income under the Head "Income from other sources" (Section 56-59) 14 UNIT-III Clubbing of Income (S.60-65) Set Off Carry Forward of Losses (S.66-80) Deductions to be made in computing total income (Section 80A-80GGC) Rebates and Reliefs of Income Tax (Section 87-89) 14 UNIT-IV Assessments (Ss.139-158) Deduction of Tax at Source (Ss.192-206 A) Penalties and Prosecutions (Section 270-280) 14

-CO1 BLB3503.1 To understand about the basic meaning and various dimensions relating to present socio-economic conditions of India CO2 BLB3503.2 To know about regularization of taxes in India keeping in mind the present economic conditions CO3 BLB3503.3 To deal with economic issues of the nation and find solution for the same in light of existing tax laws in India CO4 BLB3503.4 To impart knowledge with regard to various taxing policies which aim to improve social conditions of our society
+CO1 BLLAW- To study the taxation laws pertaining in country.
+3503.1

+CO2 BLLAW- To understand the concept of Taxation, heads of income, including foreign 3503.2 income assessment procedures CO3 BLLAW- To read the adjudication and settlement of tax disputes 3503.3 CO4 BLLAW- To follow the Penalties and Prosecutions.
+3503.4

-- V.P.
+• V.P.
 Gour and D.B.
-Narang: Income Tax Law and Practice, 2018 - Vinod K. Singhania: Direct Tax Law and Practice, 2018 - Mahesh Chandra and Anju Jain: Income Tax Law and Practice, 2017 - Sampath Iyenger: Law of Income Tax, 2016 - Kailash Rai: Taxation Laws, 2016
+Narang: Income Tax Law and Practice, 2018

+• Vinod K. Singhania: Direct Tax Law and Practice, 2018

+Mahesh Chandra and Anju Jain: Income Tax Law and Practice, 2017

+• Sampath Iyenger: Law of Income Tax, 2016

+• Kailash Rai: Taxation Laws, 2016

-SUBJECT TITLE: GENDER JUSTICE
+SUBJECT TITLE: GENDER JUSTICE SUBJECT CODE: BLLAW-3504

 The paper aims at creating awareness as to importance and role of women & child in society through the medium of law.
 It also focuses on welfare laws.
 This course aims at questioning the understanding that law is universal, protects everybody equally and is accessible to all equally.
-It uses gender, particularly in relation to women and persons with non-heterosexuality as examples to show discrimination perpetuated by law and legal processes.
+It uses gender, particularly in relation to women and persons with non- heterosexuality as examples to show discrimination perpetuated by law and legal processes.
 It has long been recognized that law, lawyers and judges are insensitive and unaware of the problems and perspectives of women resulting in grave injustice to them in various ways.

-Sr. No Contents Contact Hours UNIT-I The Concept of Gender - the Biological Distinction 12 Convention on Elimination of All Forms of Discrimination against Women, 1979 Indian Constitutional Safeguards Protection of Women from Domestic Violence UNIT-II Gender Justice and Personal Laws Adoption and Guardianship Rights Property and Inheritance Rights Rights of Maintenance Uniform Civil Code towards Gender Justice 12 UNIT-III Gender Related Crimes Child Marriage Prostitution and Trafficking Female Foeticide 12

-Sexual Harassment of Women at Home & Workplace

-UNIT-IV Gender Justice Issues 12
+Sr. No Contents Contact Hours UNIT-I The Concept of Gender - the Biological Distinction Convention on Elimination of All Forms of Discrimination against Women, 1979 Indian Constitutional Safeguards Protection of Women from Domestic Violence 12 UNIT-II Gender Justice and Personal Laws Adoption and Guardianship Rights Property and Inheritance Rights Rights of Maintenance Uniform Civil Code towards Gender Justice 12 UNIT-III Gender Related Crimes Child Marriage Prostitution and Trafficking Female Foeticide Sexual Harassment of Women at Home & Workplace 12 UNIT-IV Gender Justice Issues Women and Work Women and Health Women and Education 12

-Women and Work

-Women and Health Women and Education